 Leonie Ferretter and Melissa McCosker discuss the Australian Border Force's recent Goods Compliance Update report.

-The recent Goods Compliance Update (GCU) (PDF 1MB) issued by the Australian Border Force (ABF) contains significant information about how ABF plans to deliver the compliance function in a dynamic environment extending across government and industry.
+The recent Goods Compliance Update (GCU) issued by the Australian Border Force (ABF) contains significant information about how ABF plans to deliver the compliance function in a dynamic environment extending across government and industry.
 A key theme is on voluntary compliance and risk based assessments, with the Australian Trusted Trader (ATT) programme a key component of this approach.